endorphin3d/endorphin/docs/stages/stage-2.md

 1. Remove the v-slot wheel screws and wheels on the left wheel plate
 1. Remove the two screws on the underside of the plate which attach it to the X gantry and save one of these screws for later
 1. The plate can now be removed from the gantry
-1. Using M3x8 screws and T-nuts, attach an MGN12 rail to the frame (this is where the alignment tool comes in handy)
+1. Using M3x8 screws and T-nuts, secure the MGN12 rail to the **outside** of the frame (this is where the alignment tool comes in handy)
 1. Attach your new left linear mount (the smaller of the two) to the linear bearing block (the slidey thing) using M3x8 screws
 1. Press the X gantry into the 20mm cutout in the mount then use one of the M5 screws from step 3 to secure mount to the X gantry from the underside
 1. Fish one end of the Y belt through from the top of the new rail mount, then out the bottom and back in the direction it orginated